reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 #### HttpOnly Cookie

 `HttpOnly` is another important attribute of a cookie.
 It ensures that the cookie is not accessed by the client scripts.
-It is another form of securing a cookie from being changed by malicios code or XSS attacks.
+It is another form of securing a cookie from being changed by malicious code or XSS attacks.

 ```sh
 Set-Cookie: user-id=c2FtLnNtaXRoQGV4YW1wbGUuY29t; Domain=example.com; Max-Age=86400; Expires=Thu, 21-Jan-2021 20:06:48 GMT; Secure; HttpOnly
 ```

 **Not all browsers support `HttpOnly` flag**.
 The good news is most of them do, but if it doesn't, it will ignore the `HttpOnly` even if it is set during cookie creation.
-Cookies should always be `HttpOnly` unless the browser doesn't support it or there is a requirement to expose them to clients scripts.
+Cookies should always be `HttpOnly` unless the browser doesn't support it or there is a requirement to expose them to clients' scripts.

 Resources: